Mufolk/dogbreeds/README.md

 ### Using Docker (Optional)

-- Backend Docker setup is functional with multi-stage builds.
+- **Backend**: Docker setup is functional with multi-stage builds and production-ready
-- Frontend Docker container currently has a proxy bug related to Vue inside Docker requiring debugging.
+- **Frontend**: Docker container works for development but has nginx proxy reverse issues in production deployment

-To run both frontend and backend with Docker Compose (experimental):
+To run both frontend and backend with Docker Compose:
 ```bash
 docker-compose up --build
 ```

-If proxy issues occur, run frontend and backend locally instead of inside containers.
+For production deployment, consider using alternative platforms for the frontend due to nginx proxy configuration challenges.

 ***